trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  ### Limit traffic for more speed *only when connected to wifi*

 * `IMPORTANT`: Delete in allowed IPs "0.0.0.0/0, ::/0" option because it routes all traffic to your home network which will be slow.
 You need send traffic through your addresses only.
+(Only when connected directly with ethernet cable leave in allowed ip `0.0.0.0/0, ::/0` cause i don't seem to lose any speed)

    * First you need to replace it with your network gateway but setting the last number to a zero and <a href="https://www.google.com/search?q=prefix+length+explained&client=firefox-b-d&sxsrf=ALeKk036Jc9vJl73zVXf0yyZs5UlKRlNRQ%3A1621083125589&ei=9cOfYI66I5-qwbkPkdWxkAk&oq=prefix+length+explained&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEAcQHjoHCCMQsAMQJzoHCAAQRxCwA1CUJ1iUJ2CiKmgBcAJ4AIABsAGIAdQCkgEDMC4ymAEAoAEBqgEHZ3dzLXdpesgBCcABAQ&sclient=gws-wiz&ved=0ahUKEwjOiOie3cvwAhUfVTABHZFqDJIQ4dUDCA0&uact=5"><b>prefix lenght</b></a> to 24.
 For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`